Top 10 Iron-rich Foods for Heavy Periods

 Iron is an important mineral that must be consumed regularly as your body cannot produce it on its own.

 Menstruation is a monthly occurrence for many women or people who menstruate.
 When you have your period, the inner part of your womb, the uterus lining, is being shed from your body.
 Whilst it is natural, it can cause many of us bother and leave us feeling exhausted, cranky and fed up.
-Looking after yourself with gentle exercise, rest and other forms of self-care, as well as eating a nutritious and balanced diet, may help with some of the unwelcome symptoms of the monthly flow.

 Can iron help with heavy periods?